tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 SSF-REF=REF
 SSF-ALT=A1
 ```
-This config file conatins all possible arguments that can be used in
+This config file contains all possible arguments that can be used in
 config files. config files use the same argument names as the
-commandline arguments but in uppercase, and use "=" instead of a space
+command-line arguments but in uppercase, and use "=" instead of a space
 between the argument name and the argument being passed.

 The `POP` argument simply labels the population used in this .config
 file for output.

-### Estimating linkage dissequilibrium (LD)
+### Estimating linkage disequilibrium (LD)
 BridgePRS requires individual level genetic data in `plink` binary
-format to estimate linkage dissequilibrium (LD) in the populations
+format to estimate linkage disequilibrium (LD) in the populations
 which produced the GWAS summary statistics.
 The genotype test and
 validation data could be used, e.g. data here
 `pop_EUR/genotypes/`.
 If these data are small, less than 500 samples, or